'Westworld' Science Advisor Talks Brains and AI - Lovesick Cyborg

 Lovesick Cyborg: What has been your role as science advisor for the show, and what does that entail in terms of how often you consult with the writers and producers?

 David Eagleman: The thing I want to emphasize is that these guys are really smart and they don’t really need me.
-What I did is I went down to LA last season and had like eight hour session with them, the writers room and the producers, talking about all the issues at the heart of the show.
+What I did is I went down to LA last season and had like an eight hour session with them, the writers room and the producers, talking about all the issues at the heart of the show.
 Like what would it mean to build consciousness from pieces and parts, can a robot become sentient, what is free will, do we have it, would robots have it, these sorts of questions.
 And you know, these are the questions that sit right at the heart of what’s happening in neuroscience.
 And most of them, by the way, have no clear answer.
 So the reason it took eight hours is we were debating all the intricacies of the questions.

 What’s cool in “Westworld” is they aren’t even suggesting they have a clear answer.
 One of the things happening this season that is very intriguing is the question of free will, where the robots are like “hey, we get free will,” and then one of the guys who has written the stories for the [robot] hosts will quote something to them right when they’re saying it.
 And so they realize that they feel like they have free will, but it’s not necessarily the case that any of us are as free as we think and maybe not free at all.